bula87/AstroBox/README.md

 AstroBox Software - Fork to fix "manual instalation from oryginal source".
-I will test it on my BeagleBone Black.
+I will test it on my BeagleBone Black / Green.
 =================

 Link to oryginal project: https://github.com/AstroPrint/AstroBox